|

 labelled as poison.
 It was determined by

-that Eliza could read and write and
+the judge that Eliza could read and write and would, therefore, have been able

-would, therefore, have been able to know what was written on the packet.
+to know what was in the packet.
+Also

-William Thisselton, who had arrested Eliza, told the
+William Thisselton, who had arrested Eliza, told the court that he

-she had made the dumplings, and she said she thought it was in the yeast, she
+the dumplings, and she said she thought it was in the yeast, she saw a red sediment at the bottom of the yeast after she had used

 The next person to give evidence was Mr. John Marshall, the surgeon who